 For decades this was treated as a curiosity of cell culture.
 Then researchers realized cellular senescence was happening in living tissue, and it was doing things.

-A senescent cell has three defining features.
+A senescent cell has three defining features:

-First, it permanently exits the cell cycle.
+- It permanently exits the cell cycle.
 The brakes go on and stay on, usually through the p16-INK4a or p21 pathway.

-Second, it resists apoptosis, the normal cell death program.
+- It resists apoptosis, the normal cell death program.
 The cell becomes hard to kill.

 That third feature is the problem.
 A senescent cell isn't just sitting there.
 It's actively rewiring the tissue around it.

-Cellular senescence has legitimate biological functions.
+- Tumor suppression.
 It evolved as a tumor suppressor mechanism: a cell that has accumulated dangerous mutations stops dividing instead of becoming cancerous.
-It plays a role in wound healing, where transient senescent cells help recruit immune cells and remodel tissue.
-It's essential during embryonic development.

 The trouble starts when senescent cells accumulate faster than the immune system clears them.
 That balance shifts with age, and understanding why it shifts is central to the hallmarks of aging framework.